-2018 was an up-and-down year for many Americans.
-The stock market boomed, and then it busted.
-No one knows what is on the horizon for 2019, but it doesn’t hurt to set goals.
-Here are some financial goals that could help you get off to a great start in 2019.
+The year 2021 was an up-and-down year for many Americans.
+No one knows what is on the horizon for 2022, but it doesn’t hurt to set goals.
+Here are some financial goals that could help you get off to a great start in 2022.

 Start an Emergency Fund

-Whether you’ve retired or you’re a professional with many years of experience under your belt, you need an emergency fund.
+Whether you’ve just graduated and have yet to start your dream job or you’re a professional with many years of experience under your belt, you need an emergency fund.
 This is the first point of emphasis that many financial experts point to.
 If you have no emergency fund, you’ll likely have to go into debt when an unexpected expense pops up.
 A fund of $1,000 is a good start, but many of the same financial gurus that recommend having an emergency fund recommend building it up to between three and six months worth of expenses.

 Get out of Debt

 If setting up an emergency fund is the first recommendation from most financial experts, getting out of debt is a close second.
-Whether you look to pay off debt with the debt snowball that encourages people to pay off debts from the smallest to the largest balance or with the debt avalanche that takes interest rates into consideration, paying off debt can pay some serious dividends.
+Whether you look to pay off debt with the debt snowball that encourages people to pay off debts from the smallest to the maximum balance or with the debt avalanche that considers interest rates, paying off debt can pay some serious dividends.
 If you’re able to retire debt early, you effectively get a rate of return that equals the interest rate that you might have been paying.
 For credit cards with interest rates of 15 percent or more, paying off the debt can be one of the best investments that you can make.

 Read Five Personal Finance Books

 This recommendation might be surprising, but those who want to learn about science in college have to read books on science.
-If you’re looking to improve your personal financial literacy, it’s a good idea to learn as much as possible about the topic.
+If you’re looking to improve your financial literacy, it’s a good idea to learn as much as possible about the topic.
 Much of the heavy lifting has already been done.
-There are financial experts who have gotten where you want to be, and many of them have written books.
+Some financial experts have gotten where you want to be, and many of them have written books.
 It’s a good idea to pick up a few and read them.
 If you have a local library, checking these books out for free would be the smartest option.
-Don’t want to read or have the time to dive in to several paperbacks?
-Start working with an experienced Financial Advisor to help guide you along the way.
-We are here to help you.

 Improve Your Health

-Surprised?
-You shouldn’t be.
-Americans are some of the least healthy people in the developed world.
-Exercise and healthy diets are not really the norm in the USA.
+This might be surprising, but Americans are some of the least healthy people in the developed world.
+Exercise and healthy diets are not the norms in the USA.
 This means that the United States has one of the lowest life expectancy levels in the developed world.
 Healthcare in the US is also more expensive than anywhere else in the world.
-For those who are looking to save money and build wealth, avoiding costly healthcare bills is an important step to take.
+For those who are looking to save money and build wealth, avoiding costly healthcare bills is a crucial step to take.
 Just deciding to incorporate a few minutes of exercise into your day can make a difference and can cut down on your risk of serious diseases that can cost a load of money.

 Investment Advisory Services offered through Retirement Wealth Advisors (RWA), a Registered Investment Advisor.
 Pennsylvania Wealth Management and RWA are not affiliated.
 Investing involves risk, including the potential loss of principal.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values.
 Opinions expressed are subject to change without notice and are not intended as investment advice or to predict future performance.
 Past performance does not guarantee future results.
 Consult your financial professional before making any investment decision.